my-devices/sdk/WebTunnel/WebTunnelClient/README.md

     If a token is given, username and password are not required.
 NOTE: A token is supported by `remote-client` only, not any of the other client programs like `remote-ssh`.

+Credentials specified in command-line arguments or via environment variables (`REMOTE_USERNAME`, `REMOTE_PASSWORD`) will override those in a configuration file.

+When storing credentials in the configuration file, make sure to keep your configuration file secure.
+From a security perspective it's recommended to not store the credentials in a file in clear-text.

 ### SSL/TLS Configuration

 Please refer to the [`WebTunnelAgent`](../WebTunnelAgent/README.md#ssltls-configuration)